 Speaking of Mario, for many gamers, their first video games were played with 8-Bit Characters.
-The Super Mario Bros. weren’t any different in that respect.
-As Mario and Luigi traveled through the Mushroom Kingdom to save Princess Toadstool from Bowser, players collected coins, hit boxes, stomped Gombas, and threw Koopa shells.
+Super Mario Bros. wasn’t any different in that respect.
+As Mario and Luigi traveled through the Mushroom Kingdom to save Princess Toadstool from Bowser, players collected coins, hitboxes, stomped Gombas, and threw Koopa shells.
 The game’s popularity has caused it to be ported to the Game Boy Advance, 3-DS, WiiU, as well as the GameCube through Animal Crossing.
 This 8-Bit Super Mario serves as a lovely reminder of such adventures.

 Similarly, check out this 8-Bit Link action figure.
 In 1986 gamers were introduced to the protagonist Link, who was off to save Princess Zelda in Hyrule from the evil Ganon.
-With bombs, boomerangs, bows, and arrows, sword, and shield the brave hero makes his way in a world full of puzzles, actions, adventures, battles, and exploration.
-With his green tunic and pointed hat this ambidextrous and primarily silent character has won over the hearts of many with his bravery.
+With bombs, boomerangs, bows, and arrows, swords, and shields, the brave hero makes his way in a world full of puzzles, actions, adventures, battles, and exploration.
+With his green tunic and pointed hat, this ambidextrous and primarily silent character has won over the hearts of many with his bravery.

 The 2-D sidescroller Metroid came out in 1986.
 Like the solitary and foreboding atmosphere of the game?
 Then this six-inch action figure of the alien creature from the planet Zebes seeking galactic domination is for you.
 With a semi-transparent top can easily be described as bubbly, jelly, and squishy.
 Plus, the fangs are possible and hold their position well making this a great display piece or addition to a Samus Cosplay.